 As pointed out in the examples above, there were a number of cases where the group engagement team simply obtained information from the component auditors on the results of their audit procedures and did not evaluate regarding the sufficiency and appropriateness of audit evidence obtained for significant risks.
-If a group engagement team deems that the work performed by a component auditor is inadequate, it must decide what kind of additional procedures it should perform and which of the component auditor or the group engagement team should perform these additional procedures.

 Of note, even if the component auditor is in the same network as the group engagement team, the group engagement team still needs to evaluate the reports received from the component auditor.

-Case 8: Consolidation process (accounting policies)
+Case 9: Consolidation process